alan191006/torch_activation/README.md

-# PyTorch Activation Collection
+# PyTorch Activations Collection

-A collection of new, un-implemented activation functions for the PyTorch library.
+A collection of activation functions for the PyTorch library.
 This project is designed for ease of use during experimentation with different activation functions (or simply for fun!).

 ## Installation